PrimeIdeal/Hamiltonian-Clustering/README.md

 - adapt our implementation to match the refinements in Casagrande, Astolfi and Sassano's 2012 paper on Hamiltonian clustering

-Thanks to Grisha Ivanov for finding the paper
+Thanks to Grisha Ivanov for finding the paper!